 Consuming healthy food is a healthy habit that should not be overlooked.
 What does healthy mean?
 It means eating in moderation and sticking to foods that are low-fat or fat-free.

 Try eating more fruits and vegetables: these contain vitamins, minerals, fiber which will keep you fuller for longer.
 One research suggests there’s no need to reduce the number of carbs we eat.
-Just make sure they’re healthy choices like whole grains.
+Just make sure they’re healthy choices like signing up for gluten-free meal prep.

 Include protein into each meal with meat/beans/peanuts/nuts etc. Protein helps build muscle mass, meaning it aids weight loss efforts if this is an issue for you personally.